 This is all the information I currently have on this matter.
 I know it isn’t a lot and may not answer all of your questions about distance learning.
 Updates to this post will be made as we all learn more.

 I do not offer any live courses on FloridaMassage.com.
-As of now, I also do not anticipate offering distance learning hours during this renewal.
-However, I will still be offering general hours online for this renewal.
+As of now, I anticipate offering distance learning hours during the upcoming renewal.
+I did not do this in 2021 due to time constraints.
+In the meantime, I will still be offering general hours online for this renewal.
 Courses can be found on this page.
 Courses included: